THE CURRENT ISSUE:

 THE TAX PROFESSIONAL ARCHIVES:

-TAXPRO FORMS, SCHEDULES, WORKSHEETS, CLIENT MEMOS, AND HANDOUTS
+TAXPRO FORMS, SCHEDULES, WORKSHEETS, AND CLIENT MEMOS

 Welcome to my new monthly online newsletter THE TAX PROFESSIONAL!

 The purpose of THE TAX PROFESSIONAL is to discuss and debate issues of interest and importance to the profession of preparing income tax returns – such as certification and credentials, dealing with the IRS and state tax agencies, due diligence requirements, ethics and obligations, regulation, representation, tax law complexity, etc.

 It will also report on events, products, and online resources – books and publications, blog posts and websites, conferences, conventions and education, forms, schedules and worksheets, technology, etc. – related to the tax preparation profession.